mmistakes/so-simple-theme/developers/index.md

 ---
 layout: page
-title: Development
+title: Developers
 excerpt: ""
 modified:
 image:
-  feature: feature/wide_funnel.png
+  feature: feature/wide_ensemble.png
   credit:
   creditlink:
 ---

 {:.center-txt}
-how to contribute
+software development with Stan

-Stan is open source because we want your input to help make Stan's code and documentation better.
+Stan is open source because we want your contributions to help make Stan's code and documentation better.

 # Suggest or Discuss Code Patches

-To suggest or discuss small patches, such as localized bug fixes, the users group is the best venue.
-For larger patches, the discussion should move to the developers group.
+To suggest or discuss patches, such as localized bug fixes, the [Stan Forums](http://discourse.mc-stan.org/) is the best venue.

+More extensive discussion about development is limited to the Developer category of the forums.
+While everyone can read all discussion in the Developer category, only users that have been added to the _developer_ group can create posts or reply to existing posts.

+If you would like to be considered for the developer group then you can request access in any ongoing discussion in which you are participating.

 # Contribute Code Patches

-If you'd like to contribute code, please submit it through a Git pull request.
-The developer process for creating a Git pull request is described on the Stan Wiki.
+If you'd like to contribute code, please submit it through a GitHub pull request.
+The developer process for creating a GitHub pull request is described on the Stan Wiki.

 * <p>